Project 2: The Crash - Crash Report Analysis

 3.1 What You Will Build

-A minimal C program that dereferences a null pointer, producing a deterministic crash.
-You will then load the core file into LLDB and determine exactly why it failed.
+A minimal C program that dereferences a null pointer, producing a reproducible crash.

 3.2 Functional Requirements